MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

       1. Include test instructions or setup instructions or link to a demo video detailing app functionality and supported scenarios and any additional information to enable our testers to easily understand your SaaS portal workflows.

-  1. You must thoroughly [self-test](~/concepts/deploy-and-publish/appsource/prepare/test-preview-for-monetized-apps.md) the end to end purchase and license management workflows before you submit your app linked to a SaaS offer for validation, ensure the following:
+  1. You must thoroughly [self-test](~/concepts/deploy-and-publish/appsource/prepare/test-preview-for-monetized-apps.md) the end to end purchase and license management workflows before you submit your app linked to a SaaS offer for validation, ensure the following details:

      1. Both admin and non-admin users can place an order and confirm the purchase of your subscription.
 Purchasers can navigate to the SaaS application landing page by selecting  **Setup Now** in the Microsoft Admin Center.
 Test and ensure that your purchasers can activate and configure their subscription on your SaaS application.
 Messaging on your SaaS application should provide enough and clear information on the way forward to a purchaser.

      1. The **Manage Subscriptions** section in Microsoft Admin Center shows the correct details of the subscriptions brought by your test users.
 Subscription status, number of licenses, and other details must be accurate.

      1. Buying and removal of license workflows are working as expected.
 Ensure purchasers can increase the number of licenses from Microsoft Admin Center.
 Ensure license count and assignment on your SaaS application reflects respective licenses and the right assignees.
-Also, ensure your SaaS application provides a way to take away a license from an user.
+Also, ensure your SaaS application provides a way to take away a license from a user.
 Post removal of a license, ensure remaining assignments and count remain intact on your SaaS application and the correct details are reflected in the Microsoft Admin Center.

      1. Subscription cancellation is working as expected.
 Purchasers can cancel a subscription.
-Post cancellation, check if the correct subscription status is reflected in the Microsoft Admin Center and your SaaS application.
+Check if the correct subscription status is reflected in the Microsoft Admin Center and your SaaS application post cancellation.
 Verify that the purchaser has lost access to the subscription after successful cancellation.

      1. Repurchasing a subscription is seamless.
 After cancellation of an active subscription, thoroughly test to ensure purchasers can repurchase the subscription.